oatwarat/merge-sorted-arrays/README.md

 # Merge Sorted Arrays

-TypeScript project that merges three sorted integer arrays into one ascending array — without using `.sort()`.
+TypeScript project that merges three sorted integer arrays into one ascending array — without using sort function.

 **Conditions**
 - `collection_1` is **descending** (max → min)